antmarakis/Simple-Editors/README.md

 Optional: You can associate C++ files (and others) with the editor if you like so you can open them when double clicking.
 You can do it via the terminal.
 First type "assoc .cpp=cppFile" (you can do this with other extensions too, like .h, and for C# files, .cs, or Go files, .go) and then type "ftype cppFile=PATH_TO_EDITOR.BAT %1 %0" (note: you might need to wrap the path in quotation marks)

 Note for C#: If you have .NET installed, you already have the compiler.
 Search for a "cs.exe".

+Note for File Icons: You can set the default icons for files opened by the editors using some third-party software like FileTypesMan.